10 Intentional Steps Toward Holistic Health

 Clearing the physical clutter in your environment not only impacts your space, but also your emotional well-being.
 When you have a cluttered home or office, it is tough to relax and be productive.
 Try getting rid of stuff you don’t need first, and then get organized with the remaining items.

-Kindness is the current buzzword; the message to practice kindness is everywhere.
+The message to practice kindness is everywhere–as it should be.
 Kindness in its simplest form is defined as being considerate or helpful.
 Holding the door for someone, smiling at a stranger, or phoning someone you know is struggling are all simple, yet significant acts of kindness.
 It doesn’t need to cost you a penny, but might just be the one connection that helps another person make it through their day.
+There is a great deal of hurt and anger in our world–we can do our part to counter this with one tiny act of kindness at a time.

 Only you can determine what feeds your soul, provides you with joy, and motivates you toward change.
 Have you always wanted to take an art class or learn to downhill ski?
 Follow your career dream of becoming a designer?
 Do you want to travel more?
 Become an advocate for homeless animals?
 We all need something that we are passionate about.
 If you aren’t sure, start an intentional search for what is missing in your life.